urielabin/oliver-space-test/README.md

 The tests are written using *WebdriverIO*, the spec files are under the `test/specs/` folder and the commands used for the actions over the page elements are under `test/pages/**.page.ts`.

-All the test data user to fill the different forms is inside the `test/data/` folder.
+All the test data used to fill the different forms is inside the `test/data/` folder.

 ## Test Execution
-The tests are configured to be executed in using the chromedriver service, so is necessary to have installed the latest Chrome version in the local machine.
+The tests are configured to be executed using the chromedriver service, so is necessary to have installed the latest Chrome version in the local machine.

 Execute tests by command line: